protontypes/open-sustainable-technology/README.md

 - [Klimatkollen](https://github.com/Klimatbyran/klimatkollen) - A web application that displays emissions within municipalities in Sweden, along with a machine learning data pipeline under development, which will find, extract, and list emissions from companies.
 - [bonsai_ipcc](https://gitlab.com/bonsamurais/bonsai/util/ipcc) - Enables users to calculate national greenhouse gas (GHG) inventories based on the guidelines provided by the International Panel on Climate Change.
 - [OpenMethane](https://github.com/openmethane/openmethane-prior) - Method to calculate a gridded, prior emissions estimate for methane across Australia.
+- [National Climate Transparency Tool](https://github.com/undp/climate-transparency) - Your gateway to ensure robust Measurement, Reporting and Verification (MRV) toward the Enhanced Transparency Framework (ETF) and to accelerate implementation of the Nationally Determined Contribution (NDC).

 ## Industrial Ecology
 ### Life Cycle Assessment